 two countries that could de-escalate them.”

 The Obama administration’s former ambassador to Israel, Dan Shapiro, now living in Israel, tailored his argument for the local audience.
-In dismissed, Shapiro the Netanyahu government’s cautious enthusiasm for Israel’s growing relationship with Saudi Arabia.
+In Haaretz, Shapiro dismissed the Netanyahu government’s cautious enthusiasm for Israel’s growing relationship with Saudi Arabia.
 Riyadh’s no friend, argued Shapiro—rather “it is plausible that the Saudis are trying to create the context for a different means of contesting Iran in Lebanon: an Israeli-Hezbollah war.”
 It was a strangely familiar conceit, with a novel twist—Saudi wants to send Israeli boys to fight and die in Saudi wars.
-Amos Harel picked up the same theme, again in quoted Shapiro’s article.
+Amos Harel picked up the same theme, again in Haaretz, where he quoted Shapiro’s article.
 The information campaign’s essential takeaway was that Obama was right to go with Tehran over Riyadh.
-And now that fool Trump is going to blow it apart!where he
+And now that fool Trump is going to blow it apart!

 The peculiar twist here is that unlike the Saudis, in

 practice Trump doesn’t seem to have much of a problem with Iranian control of